PriestleyDJ/ChatAcademy/readme.md

 ## COM XML Data and XML Data

 These folders contain information from the MyPublications API that can be used to provide our chatbot with knowledge.
-The COM folder specifically has information jsut about the computer science department.
+The COM folder specifically has information just about the computer science department.
+The /XML Data directory contains two Python files to extract XML files from the API.
+One gets all the staff members part of a group (e.g., the Computer science department), and the other gets all the associated XML files (e.g., publications, activities, and grants) associated with each staff member.

 ## Notebooks